conficient/BlazorDynamicList/README.md

-This results in a lot of supplier-specific and product-specific UI in the ASP.NET project, resulting in a monolithic web app that is disconnected from the product code.
+This results in a lot of supplier-specific and product-specific UI in the ASP.NET project, resulting in a monolithic web app that is only losely bound to the product code.

 ### Blazor